LiquidCake/jsonsiever/README.md

 # jsonsiever
-Dynamic Json filtering library for Java/Spring
-This lib will be useful in a situation when we want to filter (potentially large and complex) json object using kind of WYSIWYG filtering pattern.
+Dynamic Json filtering library for Java/Spring REST APIs This lib will be useful in a situation when we want to filter (potentially large and complex) json object using kind of WYSIWYG filtering pattern.

-E.g. we have following json and want to remove `agi` field:
+E.g. we have following json and want to remove `stats.agi` field:
 ```
 {
   "name": "orange",